cabraham/Books/designingdataintensiveapplications.md

 All discussion up until now was regarding read-only transactions.
 [Figure 7.1](#figure7-1) briefly touched on concurrent writes.

 There are several kinds of conflicts that can occur between concurrent write transactions.
-The best known of these is called the *lost updated* problem.
+The best known of these is called the *lost update* problem.

 The *lost update* problem occurs when an application reads a value from the database, modifies it, and writes the modified value back to the database (*read-modify-write cycle*).
 Another term for this is that the later write *clobbers* the earlier write.